 Respected Oklahoma City Lawyers Helping Victims of Uber and Lyft Accidents

-Caring advocacy for passengers and other drivers injured or killed by Uber, Lyft, and newer rideshare services
+Caring advocacy for passengers and other Oklahoma drivers injured or killed by Uber, Lyft, and other rideshare services

-Taxi services and limousine companies now have strong competition from private services such as Uber and Lyft, which offer convenient and quick rides for passengers throughout Oklahoma.
-Rideshare drivers and companies must drive safely and responsible.
-Drivers who speed, text while drive, or fail to obey traffic laws must be held accountable if they get into an accident.
+Uber and Lyft, which offer convenient and quick rides for passengers at the swipe of an app throughout Oklahoma have created tough competition for Taxi services and limousine companies.
+Lyft, Uber and other rideshare drivers and companies must drive safely and responsibly.
+Drivers who speed, text while driving, or fail to obey traffic laws will be held accountable if they cause or become involved in an accident.
 Uber and Lyft must investigate their riders to make sure they are good drivers and have quality cars.

-At Cunningham & Mears, our lawyers have negotiated numerous strong settlements and obtained just verdicts for car accident victims and families.
-Our Oklahoma City lawyers are able to obtain strong results for our clients because we work from the start to investigate why the accident happened and what steps should have been taken to prevent your injuries.
+At Cunningham & Mears, our Oklahoma City Uber and Lyft accident lawyers have negotiated numerous strong settlements and obtained just verdicts for car accident victims and their families.
+Our legal team can obtain strong results for our clients because we work from the start to investigate why the accident happened and what steps should have been taken to prevent your injuries.
 We demand that rideshare companies, drivers, and their insurance companies pay all the damages that you deserve.